Lucius Caecilius Iucundus: Life

 Many names of elite Pompeian citizens occur frequently in his transaction records, suggesting that Iucundus also had dealings with the upper class of his town.
 In fact, he even travelled to nearby Nuceria to help the wealthy Praetorian Guard senior centurion Publius Alfenus Varus resell some slaves that he had purchased in an auction.

 He had at least two sons, Sextus Caecilius Iucundus Metellus and Quintus Caecilius Iucundus.
 Iucundus departed from the traditional naming system, giving each of his sons a name that implied a relationship with the illustrious family of the Caecilii Metelli.
-Little is known of either, though the incomplete state of the records of Iucundus' business — which were buried in his house, alongside unfinished and unused tablets, in 79 CE, but contain no records later than 62 — has been taken as evidence that they did not follow their father into the banking trade.
+Little is known of either, though the incomplete state of the records of Iucundus's business — which were buried in his house, alongside unfinished and unused tablets, in AD 79, but contain no records later than 62 — has been taken as evidence that they did not follow their father into the banking trade.

+Little is known for sure about Iucundus's life.
+He was born around the end of Augustus's reign (that is, before c.
+AD 14) to a freedman named Felix, who was also a banker.
+He is likely to have entered the banking business by AD 27.
+By AD 58 he was well-established as a successful banker who dealt with a wide variety of Pompeiians.
+He is believed to have had offices either in the macellum or in his house, and to have worked alongside around six associates, including a freedman of the Helvii family named Apollonaris.

 The tablets that Iucundus left behind suggest that he died in the earthquake on 5 February 62, since his records stop a few days before that date.
-His name does not appear in any known inscriptions from the 70s, and he was almost certainly dead by 79 CE, by which point he would have been at least seventy.
+His name does not appear in any known inscriptions from the 70s, and he was almost certainly dead by AD 79, by which point he would have been at least seventy.

 Banking in Pompeii

 Caecilius was a type of banker called an argentarius, which meant that he acted as a middleman in auctions.
-The Pompeian argentarius would pay the vendor for the purchased item and then grant the buyer a time frame in which to repay him.
+A typical Pompeian argentarius would pay the vendor for the purchased item and then grant the buyer a time frame in which to repay him.
 According to the records of Caecilius, mostly dating from the 50s, the buyers had between a few months and a year to repay the loan to the argentarius.

 The argentarius would receive interest on the loan, as well as a commission known as a merces.
 Some argentarii, called coactores argentarii, collected debt money in addition to making arrangements in the auctions, while other argentarii were assisted by coactores who collected the debts for them.
 It is uncertain whether Caecilius was a coactor argentarius or simply an argentarius.